 1. USB Indicator

 The circular USB icon in the upper right corner of the screen indicates the presence of a USB memory stick in the front of the machine.
-Translucent: no USB stick connected, Green: USB connected and ready, RED: writing data (do not remove).
+Translucent: no USB stick connected, Green: USB connected and ready.

 2. Theory Screen